flexera-public/right_api_cmd/README.md

 - Master: [![Build Status](https://travis-ci.org/rightscale/right_api_cmd.svg?branch=master)](https://travis-ci.org/rightscale/right_api_cmd)
   ![Code Coverage](https://s3.amazonaws.com/rs-code-coverage/right_api_cmd/cc_badge_master.svg)

-Warning
+Try [github.com/rightscale/rsc] first
 -------

+Please give [https://github.com/rightscale/rsc] a try over right_api_cmd.
 This command line client is very simple and just passes what's on the command line through to the web server.
 It's great if you want to do some non-standard stuff or you want to use the source code to hack something up.
-If you're "just" wanting to issue API requests to one of the RightScale APIs please use [rsc](http://github.com/rightscale/rsc) instead, which has virtually the same command line but includes built-in help and supports all RightScale APIs.
+If you're "just" wanting to issue API requests to one of the RightScale APIs please use [rsc](https://github.com/rightscale/rsc) instead, which has virtually the same command line but includes built-in help and supports all RightScale APIs.

 Synopsis